Updated: Aug 16, 2023

 If you withdraw money from your CD before its term ends, you’ll have to pay an early withdrawal fee to compensate the bank for your unexpected withdrawal.

-BMO Harris charges its early withdrawal fee based on the CD’s original term.
+BMO charges its early withdrawal fee based on the CD’s original term.
 The fee is calculated using the amount of interest you earn in a day.

-BMO Harris CD Early Withdrawal Penalties
+BMO CD Early Withdrawal Penalties

 CD Term Penalty